SebOchs/sears/README.md

 python setup.py install
 cd ..
 ```
-# Acknowledgement
+# Acknowledgements
+Original Code provided by Marco Tulio Ribeiro @ https://github.com/marcotcr/sears.
-In cooperation with Anna Filighera and the Multimedia Communications Lab at TU Darmstadt.
+The thesis was done in cooperation with Anna Filighera and the Multimedia Communications Lab at TU Darmstadt.